project-anacapa/course-github-org-tool/README.md

 1. A Heroku account.
 The "free tier" is sufficient.

 1. A github organization for your course, to which the instructor has owner access.
 We will refer to that organization by the example name `UCSB-CS99-S15` in these instructions.
-    * You will create an OMNIAUTH_PROVIDER_KEY and an OMNIAUTH_PROVIDER_SECRET that is associated with this github organization at a later step.
-    * Note that students will sign in to the application using their github id.
-When they do, the name of your organization will appear.

-1. Optionally, a name for your application.
-If you don't choose one, heroku will choose one for you such as `mashed-potatoes-85352`.
-You may want to think of a better one in advance, such as `ucsb-cs99-s15-signup`.
-But that's up to you.

-1. Values for four environment variables that authenticate the application to github in various ways.
+1. Values for six environment variables that authenticate the application to github in various ways.
 We'll explain how to set up each of these in just a moment.
 Each of these takes only a minute or two to obtain.
 Here's a list of them for reference&mdash;we'll explain how to get each of them below.
     * GIT_PROVIDER_URL
     * OMNIAUTH_STRATEGY
     * OMNIAUTH_PROVIDER_KEY